KiwiSingh/Cards-Against-TV/README.md

 * Swift 5.7 or later
 * Deck JSON included in the app bundle as `cah-all-compact.json`.
 You can find the source [here](https://github.com/crhallberg/json-against-humanity/blob/latest/cah-all-compact.json).

+## Requirements (iOS/iPadOS)
+* iOS/iPadOS 15.6 or later
+* A computer (unless your device is jailbroken)
+* Sideloadly, TrollStore or ESign for signing and sideloading

 ## Requirements (Android)
 * Android 10 or later
 * A working brain